(or other programs)

 (Also see Water Hammer Seismometer for a 5 volt version that outputs 30 kHz.)

-This is a pretty strange data logger.
+This is a pretty strange data logger but the performance is excellent.
 It uses my ratiometric voltage-to-frequency circuit to make a wireless data logger for a PC.
 The output of the V/F drives an infra-red LED and a photo-transistor at the computer receives the signal and analyzes it using an FFT spectrum analysis program like Spectrum Lab or Argo.
 Those programs have features for automatically saving plots and Spectrum Lab is a treasure-trove of other features making this data-taking scheme quite versatile.
 The FFT program can accommodate lots of signals so adding channels is as simple as building more converters and aiming the new IR LEDs towards the photo-transistor receiver.
 The circuit is quite inexpensive, employing a cheap quad comparator and a couple transistors:

 (Don't choose subs for the MPSA18 and 2N4403, if possible.
 The 'A18 has very high gain, even at very low current and the '4403 has a zero temp-co saturation voltage when biased as shown.)